0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 To be so young and free but still alive
 ```

-Beginning of the first verse, the narrator toys with the possibility of returning to their partner
+Beginning of the first verse, the narrator toys with the possibility of returning to their partner and staying with them for just one more night in a desperate attempt to revive the relationship.
+Even though the narrator deep down knows it is a bad idea even bring up the idea of spending another night with thier lover, they would do it if it meant to .
+This further continues as they reminisce on how

 ```ad-quote
 title: **dish rags**: 1:1:3-4